QsonLabs/qcluster/README.md

 - Conform to the flake8 styling guidelines for consistency
 - Strive to add unit tests for new code added

+## Pipeline

+We are using Github Actions to handle publishing of this package to PyPI.
+Upon ugprade from Alpha -> Beta -> Production, we will automate builds to be more restrictive and event driven.
+For now building and publishing is triggered from a manual workflow run.
+Navigate to the GitHub Actions tab and run the workflow.
+Workflow runs should be generated from the `master` branch.

+We are hosting QCluster on PyPI (https://pypi.org/project/QCluster/) and run tests on the following architectures:

+- Ubuntu Linux (latest)
+- Macos (latest)
+- Windows (latest)

+Support for other operating systems or specific operating systems can be integrated through the Github Actions matrix.

 ## Python Support